hannahakonen/physio-cybersecurity/README.md

 Cybersecurity risks are managed, for example, by monitoring the network and scanning for vulnerabilities with various programs.
 The project combined these by observing Nmap scans with Wireshark.

-A lightweight network monitoring plan was created (Appendix 4a).

-The physio-web-pages application was launched on the workstation and its traffic and vulnerabilities were examined.

 ### Monitoring the Information Network Using Various Analysis Tools

+A lightweight network monitoring plan was created (Appendix 4a) and the network traffic of the workstation (Appendix 4b) and [the web application](https://github.com/hannahakonen/physio-web-pages/tree/main) running on it (Appendix 4c) was analyzed using Wireshark.
+At the same time, scans were performed on the workstation using Nmap on a Kali Linux machine.
+The results of the version scan are presented in full in Appendix 4d.
+Nmap scans and, for example, the database connections of the Physio web application to the MongoDB Atlas service were detected using Wireshark.

+In addition, login attempts were already examined in Appendix 2 by modifying the Default Domain Conrollers Policy GPO to implement a check of both successful and unsuccessful domain logins and by viewing logins in the Server Manager Event Viewer console (Windows Logs > Security).

 ### Scanning for Vulnerabilities of the Network

 ### Verifying the Vulnerabilities of the Systems
 ### Making Development Proposals to Improve Cybersecurity